You are here

 9 Key Tax Law Changes That Will Impact Producers

-The Tax Cut and Jobs Act, signed into law in late December, could mean a host of changes for your farm and ranch business and for you personally in 2018 and beyond.
+The Tax Cut and Jobs Act, signed into law in late December 2017, could mean a host of changes for your farm and ranch business and for you personally.
 For the foreseeable future, corporate and individual tax rates are lower.
-Yet, questions exist on how tax reform will play out on 2018 business and personal returns.
+Yet, questions exist on how tax reform will play out on business and personal returns.

 1. Individual income tax rates (see Chart 1) are generally lower for the next seven years, which should equate to tax savings at most levels of taxable income.
 Unfortunately, these rates are scheduled to sunset after 2025 and default to 2017 tax rates.